 So while using TV for education, rather than entertainment, might go against the grain of what you know, it can certainly help as one of the fantastic methods to acquire a foreign language.

 It might feel like you are wasting time by procrastinating.
 You might even feel guilty, thinking that you should be immersed in a German-language textbook.
 But this is simply not true – there are things that you can learn from TV when it comes to language acquisition that you actually cannot learn from your textbooks.
-Besides how to learn German pronunciation, or how to learn German phrases that are used colloquially, there are also important introductions to culture, current affairs, and much more.
+Besides improving your German vocabulary and pronunciation, and helping you learn German phrases that are used colloquially, there are also important introductions to culture, current affairs, and much more.

 If you wanted to tune into a classic daytime show for some light-hearted use of German, you could try a game show like Wetten, Dass?
 This show takes bets on whether normal people can deliver extraordinary tasks.
 You are bound to be exposed to very basic speech parts as well as words in German that you probably didn’t even know existed!